Home / Uzbekistan

 You will have a great sunset view from Terrassa Cafe on the Kuhna Ark, and from the Kuhna Ark on the whole rest of the city.

-In the afternoon of day 4, take the train at 4PM to Bukhara, arriving at 00.15AM.
+In the afternoon of day 4, take the train at 4PM towards Bukhara, arriving at 00.15AM.

 If you are into people photography, you'll love Khiva...